Costa Rica announced the reopening of its border to all foreign visitors on November 1st, 2020.

 In an effort to reactivate the country’s economy and maintain a controlled risk of infections due to COVID-19, Costa Rica established new entry requirements.

-Since its first reported case on March 6th, 2020, Costa Rica, a country of 5 million people, has 176,000 confirmed cases; 135,000 people have recovered so far, and there have been 2,286 deaths as of January 8th, 2021.
+Since its first reported case on March 6th, 2020, Costa Rica, a country of 5 million people, has had 569,000 confirmed cases, and 7,343 deaths as of December 22nd, 2021.
 See daily statistics

 If you are considering visiting Costa Rica, here are six important things to know before planning your vacation.

 • As of November 1: Costa Rica re-enables its air border to all countries in the world as long as they meet the requirements established in the framework of the pandemic.

 • As of Sept.
 1, private flights from the United States will also be allowed to enter Costa Rica.